cine, grading, Rants, video

 My Cinematic Streaming Studio v3.1

-By popular demand, I’ve jotted down some details about my updated “Cine” Live Streaming Studio V3.
-I’ve shared some Lessons Learned at the end of this article that might be helpful if you also want to achieve a more professional or “cinematic” look for your streaming or Zoom calls.
+By popular demand, I’ve jotted down some details about my updated “cinematic” Live Streaming Studio V3 setup and gear.
+I’ve also shared some Lessons Learned at the end of this article that might be helpful if you also want to achieve a more professional or “cinematic” look for your streaming or Zoom calls.

-See for yourself in the video below what v3 actually looks looked like when recorded and check out the comprehensive list (constantly updated) of the gear I’m currently using to achieve the look on my Kit.co page.
+See for yourself in the video below what v3.0 actually looks looked like when recorded and check out the comprehensive list (constantly updated) of the gear I’m currently using to achieve the look on this page.

-Of note, compression smears the image a whole lot (that’s why I have the camera output set to be so sharp – more details in = more details out when compressed in Zoom), and depending on the conferencing software and the operating system, things happen to your saturation and gamma (here desaturated, less contrast-y – which makes me think it was not captured on a Mac).
+Of note, video compression in conferencing or streaming smears the image a whole lot (that’s why I have the camera output set to be so sharp – more details in = more details out when compressed in Zoom), and depending on the conferencing software and the operating system, things happen to your saturation and gamma (here desaturated, less contrast-y – which makes me think it was not captured on a Mac).

 Fun fact: One of the other changes from v3 to v3.1 is the choice of microphone.
 Can you hear it?
 (One costs 1.600,- Euros, the other 117,-).
 I’m actually now using the cheap-ass microphone(!) instead of my (still beloved) Neumann.
-Check out my v3.1 kit.co page for the deets.
+Check out this list of gear for the deets.

 The path to getting there